mdn/content/files/en-us/web/css/css_flexible_box_layout/typical_use_cases_of_flexbox/index.md

 ## Why choose flexbox?

-Flexbox is generally the right CSS layout solution when you want to lay a collection of items out in one direction or another and want to control the dimensions of the items in that one dimension, or control the spacing between items.
-In this guide we'll look at some of the typical things you might use flexbox for.
+Flexbox is generally the right CSS layout solution when you want to lay out a collection of items in one dimension or control the spacing between items.
+In this guide, we'll look at some of the typical use cases of Flexbox.

 ## Navigation